aa210/Algorithm-Challenges/README.md

 # Algorithm-Challenges
- This are a list of selected Algorithm Problems off of FreeCodeCamp.
-Click the Wiki Tab to view the problems.
+ This is a list of solutions to selected Algorithm Problems off of FreeCodeCamp.
+ <p> Click the Wiki Tab to view the problems.